ska-telescope/ska-mid-itf-engineering-tools/README.md

 ### Local install

-To run *tangoctl* on your own computer, either of the following methogs should work.
+To run *tangoctl* or *tangoktl* on your own computer, either of the following methogs should work.

 #### Use setup utility